Metro Davao: Transportation

 Metro Davao, as a whole, is being served by Davao City's Francisco Bangoy International Airport.
 It is the largest and the most developed airport on the island of Mindanao.
 It comes second for having the longest runway on the island at 3,000 meters after that of General Santos International Airport.
 The airport is currently the third busiest airport in the country after Ninoy Aquino International Airport and Mactan–Cebu International Airport, and the busiest in Mindanao.
 This international facility is one of the domestic hubs of Philippines AirAsia, Cebu Pacific Air, and Philippine Airlines.
 Presently, the airport serves flights to Manila, Cebu, Iloilo, Cagayan de Oro, Zamboanga, Pampanga, Bacolod, Tagbilaran, Tacloban, Puerto Princesa, Caticlan and as far as Singapore, Hong Kong, Quanzhou (suspended), and Doha.
-So far, Davao's ATC Tower is considered the most sophisticated in the country.
+In 2006, airport officials described the new Air Traffic Control tower as the most advanced in the Philippines at the time, surpassing the facilities at NAIA.